AnClark/android_device_huawei_c8817d/README.md

    make recoveryimage
    ```

-4. If success, the built system will print the recovery image's path.
+4. If succeed, the built system will print the recovery image's path.

 ## Dependency